rzaluska/hugo-blog-source/content/blog/installing-and-using-TWRP-Recovery.md

 that there is no official TWRP for this phone (https://twrp.me/Devices/).

 ## Warning
-> If you want to user official Xiaomi ROMs then remember - never flash
+> If you want to use official Xiaomi ROMs then remember - never flash
 > Global or China Stable version.
 If you do so then it will lock you bootloader
 > again.